wardi/jsonsquared/README.md

 ### Normal strings

 Any other value is treated as a normal string value.
 Leading and trailing whitespace is removed.
-There is no escaping or special handling or escaping required for any characters.
+There is no escaping required for any characters.

 a | b | c | d | e
 --- | --- | --- | --- | ---